Eikhaugen/FED1-Project-Exam-1/README.md

 ### Built with

--Figma (Design and prototype)
+- Figma (Design and prototype)
--HTML
+- HTML
--CSS
+- CSS
--JS
+- JS

 ## Installing
 Clone the project repository to your local machine.